teisenhower/teisenhower.dev/src/posts/introduction-to-vue-slots.md

 What if you only want the content in this slot to be dynamic some of the time and you're using this component in several places?
 Do you need to repeat this same default content in every single instance that component is being used?
 Thankfully not.

 Slots can be provided default content that will be displayed in the event that it has not been given alternative content.
-Vue referes to this is _"Fallback Content"_ and adding it is incredibly simple.
+Vue refers to this is _"Fallback Content"_ and adding it is incredibly simple.
 Just add what you want the slot's default content to be between your `slot` tags.

 ```html
 // Card.vue